Appstun/VSC-Icon/README.md

 ## Commands

+- `VSC Icon Menu`
+  - A Menu for selecting and running the other commands.
 - `Set Icon Path`
   - Set the path of a .ico-file you wish to see as the VS Code Icon
   - Sets the given path as icon.